 - Syracuse University Information Security student created video on phishing.

-If you need more information or assistance with verifying any email messages, please do not hesitate to contact your local IT support team and ITS Security Department ITSecurity@listserv.syr.edu (if you are faculty or staff), or the ITS Service Center (if you are a student) at 315.443.2677 or firstname.lastname@example.org.
+If you need more information or assistance with verifying any email messages, please do not hesitate to contact your local IT support team.
+You can also contact the ITS Security Department at firstname.lastname@example.org or the ITS Service Center at 315.443.2677 and email@example.com.